cgwire/kitsu-publisher-deprecated/README.rst

 Installation and Documentation
 ------------------------------

-All the necessary information are available in the `official Gazu documentation <https://gazu.cg-wire.com/publisher.html>`_
+All the necessary information are available in the `official documentation <https://gazu.cg-wire.com/publisher.html>`_

 About authors
 -------------

-Gazu is written by CG Wire, a company based in France.
+The Kitsu Publisher is written by CG Wire, a company based in France.
 We help small to midsize CG studios to manage their production and build pipeline efficiently.